-Even this .2-.4 range probably underestimates the average uncorrected validity for jobs in general, because the GATB was used to screen disproportionately for lower-level industrial jobs.
-Large-scale validation research on the Armed Forces Qualification Test (AFQT) has routinely found uncorrected criterion correlations of .3-.6 with job performance in mid-level jobs (Sticht, 1975; Wigdor & Green, 1991).
-The huge Joint-Service Job Performance Measurement Project (JPM)-again, reviewed by the NAS-found that the median correlation of hands-on (i.e., objective job sample) performance with the AFQT was .38 for the 23 high volume jobs studied, with the AFQT predicting later performance equally well in all four military services (Wigdor & Green, 1991, p.
+Even this .2-.4 range probably underestimates the average uncorrected validity for jobs in 1674 general, because the GATB was used to screen disproportionately for lower-level industrial 1675jobs.
+Large-scale validation research on the Armed Forces Qualification Test (AFQT) has 1676 routinely found uncorrected criterion correlations of .3-.6 with job performance in mid-level 1677 jobs (Sticht, 1975; Wigdor & Green, 1991).
+The huge Joint-Service Job Performance 1678 Measurement Project (JPM) - again, reviewed by the NAS - found that the median correla-1679 tion of hands-on (i.e., objective job sample) performance with the AFOT was .38 for the 23 1680 high volume jobs studied, with the AFQT predicting later performance equally well in all four 1681 military services (Wigdor & Green, 1991, p.
 161).
-(The JPM study, unlike Sternberg et al.'s various studies, measured IQ prior to job entry.)
-Uncorrected AFQT predictions of hands-on performance in the four Marine jobs studied reinforce the point that the supposedly academic AFQT predicts performance in nonacademic jobs surprisingly well: rifleman (.55), machine gunner (.66), mortarman (.38), and assaultman (.46; Wigdor & Green, 1991, p.
+(The JPM study, unlike Sternberg et al.'s 1682 various studies, measured IQ prior to job entry.)
+Uncorrected AFQT predictions of hands-on 1683 performance in the four Marine jobs studied reinforce the point that the supposedly academic 1684AFQT predicts performance in nonacademic jobs surprisingly well: rifleman (.55), machine 1685 gunner (.66), mortarman (.38), and assaultman (.46; Wigdor & Green, 1991, p.
 161).
+1686

 The average criterion validity among civilian jobs in the United States, after correcting for unreliability of measurement and restriction in range, is about .5 (Schmidt & Hunter, 1998).
-Although it is appropriate for Sternberg et al. (2000) to argue that the uncorrected correlations for tacit knowledge ought to be compared to uncorrected correlations for IQ, Sternberg's (1997, p.
-225, emphasis in original) glib aspersions on these routine statistical corrections are not:
+1688 Although it is appropriate for Sternberg et al. (2000) to argue that the uncorrected correlations 1689 for tacit knowledge ought to be compared to uncorrected correlations for IQ, Sternberg's (1997, 1690 p.
+225, emphasis in original) glib aspersions on these routine statistical corrections are not: 1691

-Some psychologists... have suggested that the validity coefficient of IQ tests and related measures for predicting job performance is really about .5, not .2.
-That's a pretty big difference.
-How did they get a figure so much higher than that reported by the commission appointed by the prestigious National Academy of Science?
-They used a variety of what euphemistically might be called statistical corrections in order to jack up these validity coefficients.
+Some psychologists... have suggested that the validity coefficient of IQ tests and related1692measures for predicting job performance is really about .5, not .2.
+That's a pretty big difference.1693How did they get a figure so much higher than that reported by the commission appointed by1694the prestigious National Academy of Science?
+They used a variety of what euphemistically1695might be called statistical corrections in order to jack up these validity coefficients.1696

-Actually, professional test standards (Society for Industrial and Organizational Psychology, 1987, Standard B.5.b, p.
-16) and good test practice (Cronbach, 1990, pp. 213-214, 432-433) require that correlations be corrected for some purposes, the required corrections differing by specific purpose.
-The greatest number of statistical corrections is required for the present purpose, namely, theory testing (e.g., the relation between underlying constructs).
-Sternberg et al. (2000) consistently cite only the highest correlations for tacit knowledge while understating those for IQ.
-Reporting only the highest correlations is not a way to correct for bias.
+Actually, professional test standards (Society for Industrial and Organizational Psychology, 1698 1987, Standard B.5.b, p.
+16) and good test practice (Cronbach, 1990, pp. 213-214, 432-433) 1699 require that correlations be corrected for some purposes, the required corrections differing by 1700specific purpose.
+The greatest number of statistical corrections is required for the present 1701 purpose, namely, theory testing (e.g., the relation between underlying constructs).
+It is 1702 Sternberg et al. (2000) who have surreptitiously "jacked up" their results, because they 1703 consistently cite only the highest correlations for tacit knowledge while understating those for 1704IQ.
+Selectively reporting only the highest correlations is not a way to correct for bias; rather, it 1705 creates bias.
+1706 isons would be with like occupations, specifically, other moderate- to high-level jobs in 1711 management and leadership.
+Whatever the outcome, it could not be generalized too broadly, 1712 however, because the socioemotional/motivational dimensions of job performance depend 1713 more on noncognitive, personality traits than do the more strictly instrumental dimensions of 1714 work (McHenry, Hough, Toquam, Hanson, & Ashworth, 1990), and these jobs seem to stress 1715 the former sorts of duties more than do most jobs.
+1716

-In any case, it is not appropriate for Sternberg et al. to compare the correlations for tacit knowledge in mostly mid- to high-level jobs with those for g in all jobs.
+In any case, it is not appropriate for Sternberg et al. to compare the correlations for tacit 1707 knowledge in mostly mid- to high-level jobs with those for g in all jobs.
 Recall that the predictive validity of g rises with job complexity level.
-If Sternberg et al. wish to compare the correlations for tacit knowledge with analogous correlations for IQ, the appropriate comparisons would be with like occupations, specifically, other moderate- to high-level jobs in management and leadership.
-Whatever the outcome, it could not be generalized too broadly, however, because the socioemotional/motivational dimensions of job performance depend more on noncognitive, personality traits than do the more strictly instrumental dimensions of work (McHenry, Hough, Toquam, Hanson, & Ashworth, 1990), and these jobs seem to stress the former sorts of duties more than do most jobs.
+If Sternberg et al. wish to compare the 1709 correlations for tacit knowledge with analogous correlations for IQ, the appropriate compar-1710